Modern Slavery Act 2015

 Overview

 This bill amends the Modern Slavery Act to improve the protection of overseas domestic workers in the UK who are victims of modern slavery.
-It focuses on providing them with avenues to change employers, renew their visas, and obtain temporary visas to seek alternative employment if they've experienced exploitation.
+It focuses on granting these workers specific immigration rights and safeguards, particularly concerning their ability to change employers and remain in the UK while seeking alternative employment.

 Description